 Problems may arise simply because your son or daughter has not fully understood the information which has been given them.
 If they have additional problems with short term memory, parts of complex sentences may be forgotten.
 Any information being passed needs to be broken down into small sentences or phrases to enable them to absorb completely what is being said.
-Even if your son or daughter's intellectual ability is apparently relatively high this may still be the case daughter's intellectual ability is apparently relatively high, this may still be the case.
+Even if your son or daughter's intellectual ability is apparently relatively high, this may still be the case.
 Also, those with greater intellectual ability may be unable to use their knowledge effectively within educational, social or work situations, due to immature social and emotional skills.